 There is no standard for categorizing freight rates across the whole of the shipping industry.
 Organizations will provide freight rate information in an internal format, mostly incomparable to freight rate information provided by others.

 While there is overlapping content, such as the freight rate itself, expressed as a cost for shipping a single type of container – 20 foot, 40 foot, high cube, and so on – the finer details will vary.

 When processing freight rate data, Xeneta transforms the various disparate formats received from market participants into a form that can be compared.
 This step relies on the expertise of our Rate Management Team, who leverage their market understanding to extract key information from market freight rates and construct the final set of Xeneta market data, which is then offered on the Xeneta platform.

 Xeneta receives freight rates from customers engaged in trade all over the world.

 When complete trade lane data is unavailable, Xeneta uses regional aggregation based on our geo-hierarchy methodology to show freight rates between larger geographic regions.

 In other cases, Xeneta computes estimated rates that provide calculated approximations of what prices might be like for trade lanes lacking freight rate data.

-At its core, the Xeneta platform helps you understand the ocean freight market and your position relative to it.
-Take a look at some of the use cases for Xeneta to see how it can benefit your organization.
+At its core, the Xeneta platform helps you understand the ocean freight market and your position within it.
+Take a look at our Quickstart Guide to see how it can benefit your organization.